LeeTaewoo/torch_kor_manual/nn/table.md

 `module` = `CriterionTable(criterion)`

-Creates a module that wraps a Criterion module so that it can accept a `table` of inputs.
+Creates a module
+that wraps a Criterion module so that it can accept a `table` of inputs.
 Typically the `table` would contain two elements: the input and output `x` and `y` that the Criterion compares.

-Example:
+예:
 ```lua
 mlp = nn.CriterionTable(nn.MSECriterion())
 x = torch.randn(5)